darkone23/ansible-supervisor/README.md

-This repository is a collection of [ansible](http://ansibleworks.com) roles to work with supervisord, with a focus on being as simple to use as possible, and configurable enough to cope with any environmental concerns.
+This repository is an [ansible](http://ansibleworks.com) role for installing a supervisor daemon, with a focus on being simple & usable without root.

+Because of this it installs the supervisor utility into a virtualenv instead of into the systems python like many system packages do.
+Hopefully in the future this will be a configurable feature.

+## Requirements:

+  - virtualenv

 See [supervisord](http://supervisord.org/) and the ansible [supervisorctl module](http://www.ansibleworks.com/docs/modules.html#supervisorctl) for more information.

-## Roles:

-This role just install supervisord into a virtualenv.
-This mean you can run it as any user.

-It provides `{{ super_args }}` for use interacting with the supervisorctl ansible module.
+It provides `{{ super_args }}` for use interacting with the supervisorctl ansible module, providing things like the path to the config for your supervisord instance.

+    supervisorctl: name=webserver state=restarted {{ super_args }}

 You can use `{{ pip_args }}` if you have special pip set-up, like an in-house pypi.

-## Requirements:

-  - virtualenv

 ## Installation:
 Just check out this repository and add the checkout location to your [roles_path](http://www.ansibleworks.com/docs/intro_configuration.html#roles-path) in your ansible.cfg